ThomasKirst/cursor-ai-training/docs/challenges.md

 }
 ```

-**Challenge:** Add comments to the calculateArea function to explain its purpose, parameters, and the value it returns.
+**Challenge:** Add [JS Docs](https://jsdoc.app/) comments to the calculateArea function to explain its purpose, parameters, and the value it returns.

 **Cursor AI Tip:** Cursor AI benefits from well-commented code as it provides more context for codebase indexing.
-Try using @codebase after adding your comments to see if Cursor can locate and understand your function better.
+Try using @codebase in the chat after adding your comments to see if Cursor can locate and understand your function better.

 **Think About:**